 Peter Dobromylskyj gave me the answer.
-As a veterinary surgeon, he works on rodents so he knows about this.
+As a veterinary surgeon, he works on rodents, so he knows about this.
 Rodents under anaesthesia easily get hypothermia.
 The penny dropped!
-Mice have a very high surface area:mass ratio (see the above graph) compared to adult humans.
+Mice have a very high surface area to mass ratio (see the above graph) compared to adult humans.
 As heat is lost through the skin, small animals like mice are at a disadvantage when it comes to heat conservation.
-They have behaviours for conserving heat e.g. covering themselves in bedding (which reduces heat loss) or huddling together in groups (which reduces surface area:mass ratio).
+They have behaviours for conserving heat e.g. covering themselves in bedding (which reduces heat loss) or huddling together in groups (which reduces overall surface area to mass ratio).
 Anaesthesia prevents these behaviours.

-Any excess energy intake that cannot be stored due to FIRKOisation is disposed of by increased heat production in BAT and increased heat loss by reduced heat conservation behaviour.
+Any excess energy intake that cannot be stored due to FIRKOisation is disposed of by increased heat production in BAT and increased heat loss by reduced heat conservation behaviours.
 Simples!

 Most adult humans have very little BAT, so they are unable to perform the same trick.
 If a human raises their metabolic rate significantly (say, by taking 2,4-Dinitrophenol), they tend to overheat & die.